THG Energy Solutions

 Convertible Note in 2015

-Associated Material Processing, LLC specializes in the manufacture of chemical removal polymeric adsorbents aimed at purifying water.
-Established in 2011 and located in Stillwater, Oklahoma, the company produces proprietary products such as ERAsE 35, a granular mesh designed for the treatment of drinking water, groundwater, wastewater, and industrial applications, and ERAsE 50, a free-flowing powder used in filtration.
-The firm addresses the growing global issue of arsenic contamination, particularly in sectors like semiconductor manufacturing and processed foods, by providing low-cost media that effectively removes arsenic and other hazardous substances from various waste streams.
+Associated Material Processing, LLC is a manufacturer based in Stillwater, Oklahoma, specializing in chemical removal polymeric adsorbents for water purification.
+Founded in 2011, the company produces proprietary products such as ERAsE 35, a granular mesh adsorbent suitable for cleaning drinking water, groundwater, wastewater, and industrial treatments, and ERAsE 50, a free-flowing powder designed for filtration applications.
+The company addresses the critical issue of arsenic contamination, particularly in semiconductor manufacturing and processed foods, by offering low-cost media that effectively removes hazardous chemicals from various waste streams.
+This innovative approach enables manufacturers to provide purified water, contributing to the growing need for effective water treatment solutions worldwide.

 Synereca Pharmaceuticals